viCore12/Yolov8_RGBDepth/README.md

 ﻿# Yolov8_RGBDepth
 The ultralytics framework customed to training data with 4D input.
+Link: https://docs.ultralytics.com/

 ## Train on your custom data
 ```rb